Carson12345/erc20-token-wrapper/README.md

 ## solidity-learning-wrapping-token

-First time doing connecting what I learnt online and built a frontend + backend of a DAPP demo~
+First time connecting what I learnt online and built a frontend + backend of a DAPP demo~

 ##### Smart Contract with Ethereum, Solidity, Truffle Suite